 If you’ve vowed to lose weight this year, chances are you’re off to a good start eating right and exercising.
-And there’s no reason to think you won’t sail smoothly through the rest of the month.
+You've done well for the past two months.
+There’s no reason to think you won’t sail smoothly through the rest of the year.

 Eventually, though, the stick-with-it part can become a struggle.
 As enthusiasm wanes and temptations pile up, it’s easy stray from your diet and, in due course, end up back at square one.